Before we begin

 • Is there anything important we have not discussed?

-• Can we slow this down for a moment?
+• Can we slow this down for a moment so I can understand it properly?

 Many consultations end with “Do you have any questions?”
 But by then the person may already be overloaded.
 They may not yet know what they need to know.